sivy/monkinetic-2020-content/posts/2001-10-29-love-that-globalization.md

-date: 2001-10-29
+date: 2001-10-29 00:00
 slug: love-that-globalization
+tags: ""
 title: Love That Globalization
 ---
 This is, in fact, not a sarcastic comment on the Americanization of the world.
 In the process of moving to Phoenix, I've apppreciated the fact that I can go to a Target, a Walmart, or a Blockbuster and know how it works.